hughperkins/EasyCL/README.md

 OpenCLHelper
 ============

-Easy to run kernels using OpenCL
+Easy to run kernels using OpenCL.

+- makes it easy to pass input and output arguments
+- handles much of the boilerplate
+- uses clew to load opencl dynamically

 Example Usage
 -------------